sakarayajitesh/Starbucks-Capstone-Project/report.md

 ### Algorithms and Techniques
-As we are predicting that a person will/not respond to a given offer, this will be binary classification problem.So I am using here are a Binary Classifier and a Neural Network as Neural Network can be used for almost any task.
+As we are predicting that a person will/not respond to a given offer, this will be binary classification problem.
+So I am using here are a Binary Classifier and a Neural Network as Neural Network can be used for almost any task.

-After I use both of the algoirthms, I will used the **Accuracy** metric to choose the best model out of these.
+After I use both of the algorithms, I will used the **Accuracy** metric to choose the best model out of these.

 ### Benchmark
 Since it is a binary classification problem we need to use a Binary Classifier to solve this problem which will get output as 0 or 1.
 We can also try to use Deep Neural Networks to solve and check on which model it performs better by tuning the hyperparameters and compare the models using **Accuracy**.